Skip to content

 Screenshot

-Download the tutorial notebooks from our github.
-Upload the notebook and the example.a3m file by clicking on the upload button:
+Create a working dir called boltz_test.
+Download the tutorial notebook Boltz_w_mmseqs.ipynb from our github.
+Upload the notebook to bwVisu by clicking on the upload button:

 Screenshot

-Open Boltz_input.ipynb and select the boltz kernel.
+Open Boltz_w_mmseqs.ipynb and select the boltz kernel.
 You can verify the kernel in the top right corner of your JupyterLab instance:

 Screenshot